Accounts: traditional accounting (accruals basis)

 General principles

-Historically, the accruals basis of accounting was the usual way that accounts were prepared in the UK.
-The accruals basis, which is also called traditional accounting or the Generally Accepted Accounting Principles (GAAP) basis, uses basic accountancy principles to ensure that only income and expenses which apply to the accountancy year are recorded in that year.
+Historically, traditional accounting or the accruals basis of accounting was the usual way that accounts were prepared in the UK.
+Traditional accounting, which is also called the accruals basis or the Generally Accepted Accounting Principles (GAAP) basis, uses basic accountancy principles to ensure that only income and expenses which apply to the accountancy year are recorded in that year.

 In general terms, this means that all income earned and all expenses incurred during the accounting period are included in the accounts, whether they are paid or not.

-If you want to use the accruals basis for your self-employment accounts, then for the 2024/25 tax year onwards you will need to elect on your self assessment tax return that you are using the accruals basis.
-No election was required to use the accruals basis on your self assessment tax return for tax years up to and including 2023/24.
+If you want to use traditional accounting (accruals basis) for your self-employment accounts, then for the 2024/25 tax year onwards you will need to elect on your self assessment tax return, or in the software you use for Making Tax Digital, that you are using traditional accounting.
+No election was required to use traditional accounting (accruals basis) on your self assessment tax return for tax years up to and including 2023/24.

-If you decide you want to move from accruals basis to cash basis accounting, there are transitional rules to ensure that overall taxable profits are correct by taxing income and deducting all expense payments only once.
+If you decide you want to move from traditional accounting (accruals basis) to cash basis accounting, there are transitional rules to ensure that overall taxable profits are correct by taxing income and deducting all expense payments only once.

-The steps you will need to take to move from the accruals basis to the cash basis are made during the first year of using the cash basis.
+The steps you will need to take to move from traditional accounting to the cash basis are made during the first year of using the cash basis.
 The best way to explain this is by considering an example:

 More information